-The key principle is that there should be sufficient detail presented in the EIS to enable readers to judge the impact of the Project on the natural, social, economic and built environment (including existing infrastructure).
-It should be acknowledged that readers are likely to include representatives of Commonwealth, State and Local Governments, special interest groups and the general public.
+The key principle is that there should be sufficient detail presented in the EIS to enable readers to judge the impact of the Project on the natural and built environment.
+The EIS should be a stand alone document.
+It should contain sufficient information from the route selection criteria and other appended studies to avoid the need to search out previous reports.

+It should be acknowledged that readers are likely to include representatives of State and Local Governments, special interest groups and the general public.